 Treatment consists of rest, medication and occasionally the use of a steroid injection.
 If these treatments do not provide relief over time, the wide awake surgery can release the tendons, eliminate pain and restore normal function.

 Wide awake hand and wrist surgery can be safely performed in the office at SCOS.
 After the procedure, patients receive an injection of Marcaine, a local anesthetic, which prevents pain for up to 24 hours.

-The Fellowship Trained hand and wrist surgeons, Dr. Lonnie Moskow and Dr. Kyle Coker limit their practice to treating hand and upper extremity orthopedic conditions, and continually update their skills and knowledge of the most recent orthopedic innovations and techniques.
+The fellowship- trained hand and wrist surgeons, Dr. Lonnie J. Moskow and Dr. Amar A. Patel limit their practice to treating hand and upper extremity orthopedic conditions, and continually update their skills and knowledge of the most recent orthopedic innovations and techniques.
 They appreciate that patients who are awake and coherent have better outcomes, and pain-free procedures.
 This new approach to hand surgery empowers patients to be actively involved in their care.

 Patients in Orange County, California seeking wide awake hand surgery can find this low- risk, low- cost, high patient satisfaction approach at South County Orthopedic Specialists.